- 23.8 miles

 Shortly after crossing the river, make a right onto the Hazel River Trail and begin a nice gradual 2.7 mile ascent back up to the ridge.
 This is an old roadbed with beautiful stone work in some of the switchbacks.
 On top of the ridge (mile 8.1) make a left onto the yellow-blazed Hazel Mountain Trail and continue for 1.2 miles.
 Take a right onto the Hot Short Mountain Trail and begin 2.2 mile descent into Nicholson Hollow.

 At the bottom, take a right onto the Nicholson Hollow Trail and climb for 4.1 miles, passing historic (and infamous) Corbin Cabin about halfway up the climb.
-Crest the ridge at Hughes River Gap and cross Skyline Drive.
+Crest the ridge at Hughes River Gap, cross Skyline Drive, and head left for a few hundred feet.

 From here, the run continues north on the white-blazed Appalachian Trail (AT).
 At mile 17.3 pass through Pinnacle Picnic Grounds with water fountains and bathrooms.
 At mile 20.2, turn right onto the Meadow Spring Trail for 0.6 miles to the Hazel Mountain parking area on Skyline Drive.
 Cross the drive and take the blue-blazed Buck Hollow Trail back to your car.